 Do you need to hire virtual assistants from Mexico but are scared to employ a service provider away from your home country to perform your task?
 Fortunately, you can look at different nearshore outsourcing examples in Mexico to help you decide.

 This article explores nearshore outsourcing success stories and examples.
 It tells you about the future of nearshoring and the potential challenges to expect when engaging in the practice.
 It also shares tips for success.

 First, let’s start with the basics.
 What is business process outsourcing (BPO)?
 BPO involves hiring a third party to manage an area of the business process based on pre-agreed metrics.

 Nearshoring is a closer-to-home version of outsourcing, where client companies hire vendors with similar time zones and closer geographic and cultural proximity.
-For example, an American company outsources data entry in Mexico.
+For example, an American company outsources data entry to Mexico.

-Let us examine a few successful nearshore outsourcing examples in Mexico.
+Let us examine a few examples of nearshore outsourcing in Mexico that were successful.

 Speck’s Significant Cost Savings on Packaging Materials and Air Freight

 Speck Products is a market leader in the electronic accessory sector, designing and selling unique products for different personalities.
 Founded in 2001, they focused on design, lifestyle, and innovation, making the brand a one-stop shop for iPhone, iPod, smartphone, and laptop accessories.
 They believe that cases should be durable and reflect each customer’s taste.